0ddjob/Nafanya/README.md

 My particular example has a nice, ceramic Z80 from DDR (East Germany) as well as a ceramic БМК (Basic Matrix Crystal, Soviet version of a ULA or Gate Array).<br>

+It looked like the original, good quality capacitors were removed from my machine due to their precious-metal content.
+They were substituted with poor quality replacements.
+I, in turn, replaced them with better quality ones ... this greatly stabilised the RGB video output!
+I also added a lot more decoupling capacitors - there was provision for them on the board but they were not installed.<br>

 ![Nafanya motherboard](/Images/Nafanya_motherboard_modified.jpeg)

 ## [Video](https://www.youtube.com/playlist?list=PL5pwokf56wMLiZ0rl97ZL9QdxtgF-uewT)